-The following guidance should be consulted in conjunction with sections 8.8 Birds, migratory birds and their habitat and 8.9 Wildlife and their habitat.
+The following guidance should be consulted in conjunction with sections 8.8 Birds, migratory birds and their habitat and 8.9 Wildlife and their habitat :

-- the preliminary list of species at risk that may use the Project study area and local study area is as follows: - o northern leopard frog (Lithobates pipiens); - o western tiger salamander (Ambystoma mavortium); - bank swallow (Riparia riparia); - o evening grosbeak (Coccothraustes vespertinus); - o horned grebe (Podiceps auratus); - o olive-sided flycatcher (Contopus cooperi); - o rusty blackbird (Euphagus carolinus); - short-eared owl (Asio flammeus); - Sprague's pipit (Anthus spragueii); - o western grebe (Aechmophorus occidentalis); - o yellow rail (Coturnicops noveboracensis); - o gypsy cuckoo bumble bee (Bombus bohemicus);
+- the preliminary list of species at risk that may use the Project study area and local study area is as follows:

+- o northern leopard frog (Lithobates pipiens);

+- o western tiger salamander (Ambystoma mavortium);

+- bank swallow (Riparia riparia);

+- evening grosbeak (Coccothraustes vespertinus);

+- horned grebe (Podiceps auratus);

+- o olive-sided flycatcher (Contopus cooperi);

+- rusty blackbird (Euphagus carolinus);

+- short-eared owl (Asio flammeus);

+- Sprague's pipit (Anthus spragueii);

+- western grebe (Aechmophorus occidentalis);

+- yellow rail (Coturnicops noveboracensis);

+- gypsy cuckoo bumble bee (Bombus bohemicus);

-- o nine-spotted lady beetle (Coccothraustes vespertinus31); - o transverse lady beetle (Coccinella transversoguttata32); - western toad (Anaxyrus boreas); - o barn swallow (Hirundo rustica); - o Canada warbler (Cardellina canadensis); - o common nighthawk (Chordeiles minor); - o peregrine falcon (Falco peregrinus anatum / tundrius); - o little brown myotis (Myotis lucifugus); - o northern myotis (Myotis septentrionalis); and - o American badger (Taxidea taxus taxus). - the Proponent should consult the Species at Risk Public Registry to obtain information on the list of species at risk and their protection status, as well as available recovery.
-The Proponent is responsible for ensuring that the most up-to-date documents have been used and that the status of the species is up to date: - · for surveys of species at risk, the Proponent should: - take into account that the detection of species at risk will require more survey effort, since they are generally less abundant, which needs to be considered in the survey design by increasing the number and duration of surveys: - collect data in order to represent sources of time variation between years, during and between seasons (e.g. spring dispersal and migration, breeding, fall migration, wintering), and in the daily 24-hour cycle; - collect field data to account for natural variability in populations.
+- nine-spotted lady beetle (Coccothraustes vespertinus); - transverse lady beetle (Coccinella transversoguttata); - western toad (Anaxyrus boreas); - barn swallow (Hirundo rustica); - o Canada warbler (Cardellina canadensis); - o common nighthawk (Chordeiles minor); - o peregrine falcon (Falco peregrinus anatum / tundrius); - little brown myotis (Myotis lucifugus); - o northern myotis (Myotis septentrionalis); and - American badger (Taxidea taxus taxus). - the Proponent should consult the Species at Risk Public Registry to obtain information on the list of species at risk and their protection status, as well as available recovery.
+The Proponent is responsible for ensuring that the most up-to-date documents have been used and that the status of the species is up to date; - for surveys of species at risk, the Proponent should: - take into account that the detection of species at risk will require more survey effort, since they are generally less abundant, which needs to be considered in the survey design by increasing the number and duration of surveys: - collect data in order to represent sources of time variation between years, during and between seasons (e.g. spring dispersal and migration, breeding, fall migration, wintering), and in the daily 24-hour cycle; - collect field data to account for natural variability in populations.
 To achieve this, a minimum of two years of inventory is normally required.
 However, if existing data are available for the study area, it can be used to complement the data collected in the field (minimum one year).
 The available data must be sufficiently robust to assess the variability of populations between years and a demonstration must be presented for that purpose; - plan the sample size to ensure sufficient assessment of the Project area in the context of the LSAs and RSAs.
 Survey design will need to consider multiple number of survey locations in order to represent the habitat heterogeneity of the regional study area, and to plan the number of survey locations per land cover or habitat class so that aggregation of habitat classes post-hoc is not required.
 In terms of sampling effort per unit area, focus primarily on field surveys within the Project area.
 The level of effort per unit area may be similar or slightly lower in the remainder of the LSAs, but should be proportional to the likelihood that project effects will affect species at risk in that area.
-Actions undertaken outside the Project area must be carefully designed to ensure that comparative estimates between the Project area, LSAs and RSAs are unbiased and sufficiently accurate;
+Actions undertaken outside the Project area must be carefully designed to ensure

-31 Nine-spotted Lady Beetle was designated Endangered by COSEWIC and is not on SARA Schedule 1 but is under consideration for status change
+&lt;sup>36 Nine-spotted Lady Beetle was designated Endangered by COSEWIC and is not on SARA Schedule 1 but is under consideration for status change that comparative estimates between the Project area, LSAs and RSAs are unbiased and sufficiently accurate;

-32 Transverse Lady Beetle was designated Special Concern and is not on SARA Schedule 1 but is under consideration for status change.
+&lt;sup>37 Transverse Lady Beetle was designated Special Concern and is not on SARA Schedule 1 but is under consideration for status change.